-Hikers and equestrians can explore the park on several trails.
+Hikers, mountain bikers and equestrians can explore the park on several trails.
 Grotpeter Trail winds through the park's wooded uplands and is accessed near the first picnic shelter.
 River Scene Trail is a loop trail that begins opposite the entrance road to the first picnic shelter, ascends the tall bluffs along the Meramec River, then descends to the floodplain along the river's edge and back to the starting point.

 Chubb Trail was developed jointly by the Missouri Department of Natural Resources and the St. Louis County Department of Parks and Recreation.
 Located on the south side of the river, it is open to hikers, bicyclists and equestrians and may be accessed from either Lone Elk or West Tyson county parks.